Sculptures and reliefs from live rock 🢔 Rock cut architecture and sculptures 🢔 Architectural wonders 🢔 Categories of

 Yali Mandapam is located just 150 m from the sea, protected from salt-laden sea breezes with groves of trees.
 In earlier times the sea was further away – this is evidenced by nearby findings of ancient temples under the sea level.

 Sea side plains around Mahabalipuram are dotted with enormous boulders and hillocks of diorite – extremely hard igneous rock.
 In the times of Pallava dynasty – in the late 7th – 8th century – artists created numerous amazing, bold artworks in this material – as if it was soft as a cheese.

 Among these unique monuments Yali Mandapam is very special.
 This diorite hillock is adorned with 11 enormous heads of yali surrounding something that resembles an entrance in the temple.
 Heads at both sides look inwards, while the heads above the "entrance" look straight ahead.
-Each of heads has its own shape with slight differences.
+Each of the heads has its own shape with slight differences.

 This "entrance" is accessed with a flight of steps – and – ascending it one reaches empty, flat surface of stone flanked by two roaring lions.
 Most likely this location was not a temple – but it is a good place to examine surroundings.
 Guesses have been made that this spot was used by a king witnessing some festival.
 Or maybe here was located some processional deity (utsava mandapam)?

 Divided with a cleft, to the left from this unique sculptural group are other surprising elements – 2 sculpted heads of elephants with cells above them.
-These sculptures resemble traditional decorated seats on real elephants.
+These sculptures resemble the traditional decorated seats on real elephants.
 Inside these cells are seen sculptures of unidentified deities with four hands.